hydraulic-software/conveyor/guidebook/docs/faq/making-packages.md

 !!! important "Revision numbers vs commit hashes"
     Note that revision must be a number.
 You can't set it to be a commit hash.
 This is because package managers don't generally allow non-integer versions, and for Windows and macOS this is a hard rule.

-## 5. How do I display a license agreement at install time?
+## 4. How do I display a license agreement at install time?

-You can't.
-User interactivity during installation is idiomatic on macOS, extremely discouraged on Linux and causes problems for network admins on Windows.
+That's not supported.
+User interactivity during installation is un-idiomatic on macOS, extremely discouraged on Linux and causes problems for network admins on Windows.
 Ask the user to agree in your app on first run instead.